 For both men and women at increased risk of fracture, the most widely prescribed osteoporosis medications are bisphosphonates.
 Examples include:

 - Ibandronate (Boniva)

-Long-term bisphosphonate therapy has been linked to a rare problem in which the middle of the thighbone cracks and might even break completely.
+Using bisphosphonate therapy for more than five years has been linked to a rare problem in which the middle of the thighbone cracks and might even break completely.
 Bisphosphonates also have the potential to affect the jawbone.
-Osteonecrosis of the jaw is a rare condition mostly occurring after a tooth extraction in which a section of jawbone dies and deteriorates.
+Osteonecrosis of the jaw is a rare condition that can occur after a tooth extraction in which a section of jawbone dies and deteriorates.
 You should have a recent dental examination before starting bisphosphonates.

 Raloxifene (Evista) mimics estrogen's beneficial effects on bone density in postmenopausal women, without some of the risks associated with estrogen.
 Taking this drug may also reduce the risk of some types of breast cancer.
 Hot flashes are a common side effect.
 Raloxifene also may increase your risk of blood clots.

 In men, osteoporosis may be linked with a gradual age-related decline in testosterone levels.
-Testosterone replacement therapy can help increase bone density, but osteoporosis medications are better studied in men with osteoporosis and are recommended instead of or in addition to testosterone.
+Testosterone replacement therapy can help increase bone density, but osteoporosis medications have been better studied in men with osteoporosis and are recommended alone or in addition to testosterone.

 If you can't tolerate the more common treatments for osteoporosis — or if they don't work well enough — your doctor might suggest trying:

 Dec.
 13, 2014